 For several years we have made our own soft spreadable butter to use on our sandwiches in place for margarine.
 Even though we keep it in our refrigerator, it stays soft, unlike regular hard butter.
 It is ready for use at any time.
 This homemade “margarine” is very convenient to use, and has also saved us money by stretching our butter to last twice as long.

 I grew up using margarine to spread on my sandwiches.
 It was nice and convenient to be able to grab the tub of soft spread right from the fridge and use it without crumbling my slice of bread.
-It was also believed that margarine was better for us.
-After I grew up, I have come to believe that butter is better for us than margarine; one of the reasons is that processing is kept to a minimum, and it is therefor a much more natural product, unlike margarine.
-That doesn’t mean that every natural product is good for you, but being that margarine is highly processed, altered, and in my opinion not natural in any way, I can’t see how margarine can be better for the body than butter.
+It was also believed that margarine was better for us than real butter.
+After I grew up, I have come to believe that it’s the opposite way, butter being the healthier alternative as it is a natural product, unlike the heavily processed margarine.
+That doesn’t mean every natural product is good for you, but being that margarine ingredients after processing are altered, and in my opinion not natural in any way, I can’t see how margarine can possibly be better for the body than butter, or equal to it.

 I like to make a fairly large amount of this great tasting butter for our family, so I double the recipe and use 4 cups of butter, and leave that to soften in a bowl for several hours or overnight.
 I add an equal amount of canola oil or light tasting olive oil.
 I have found regular olive oil to flavor the butter too much, so we prefer to use light tasting oil.
 I also add 1 1/2 tsp of salt, preferably kosher.
 Since kosher salt can be very different from one brand to the next, it is a good idea to try a little bit at a time until you have found what works for you.